ai598d/ROSBOT/README.md

 ## fiz_topic
 ###### Overview
 This is a basic package consists of two nodes (publsiher and sibscriber). use command
 $ roslaunch fiz_topic Publisher_subscriber.launch\ to fire up this package directly from ubuntu terminal.
+This package will perform basic integer count.

+###### How to run
+   - clone to the ros workspace source directory
+   - use $catkin_make command to build the catkin.
+   - source the directory with $ source devel/setup.bash

 ###### list of src files
    - Publisher_subscriber.launch ( run with roslaunch command.
 The package will generate integer count )